Jokelab/Assertive.Docs/Language/Functions.md

 ---

 # Functions
-Assertive supports a list of built-in functions, but you can also define your own functions which we will refer to as user-defined functions.
-This page is about user-defined functions.
-In it's most basic form, a function allows you to combine multiple statements together and assign a name to it.
-Whenever this name is called, the interpreter will execute all statements inside the function.
-Functions can also compute values and return them, so the caller can its result for subsequent computations.
+Assertive supports a list of built-in functions, but you can also define your own functions which we will refer to as _user-defined_ functions.
+This page is about the latter.
+In its most basic form a function combines multiple statements.
+Because a function has a name, it can be called by this name so the interpreter executes all statements inside the function.
+Functions can also compute values and return them, so the caller can use its result for subsequent computations.

 ## Syntax
 ```assertive